open-telemetry/opentelemetry-swift/README.md

 The package includes some example projects with basic functionality:

+- `Datadog Sample` -  Shows the Datadog exporter used with a Simple Exporter, showing how to configure for sending.
 - `Logging Tracer` -  Simple api implementation of a Tracer that logs every api call
+- `Network Tracer` -  Shows how to use the `URLSessionInstrumentation` instrumentation in your application
 - `Simple Exporter` - Shows the Jaeger an Stdout exporters in action using a MultiSpanExporter.
 Can be easily modified for other exporters
 - `Prometheus Sample` - Shows the Prometheus exporter reporting metrics to a Prometheus instance
+- `OTLP Exporter` - Shows the OTLP exporter reporting traces to Zipkin and metrics to a Prometheus via the otel-collector